stephen-swensen/fsharp-tutorials/001-development-environment/README.md

 and then use it like `dfvim`.

-Now, let's edit a .fsx file (.fsx files are F# script files, which can be run from the F# interactive).
-First, start `dfvim` within the directory containing this readme.
+Now, let's edit an .fsx file (.fsx files are F# script files, which can be run from the F# interactive).
+First, start `dfvim` within the directory containing this README.
 Next, we can open the `test1.fsx` in vim:

 ```
 vim test1.fsx